South Branch Raritan River water or watershed scenery in New Jersey

 Best flows

 Use RiverReports and USGS 01396500 near High Bridge together for trend context.
-Moderate stable flow is ideal; high water makes gorge wading dangerous, while low clear summer water means smaller flies, longer leaders, and stricter temperature discipline.
+Moderate stable flow is ideal.
+High water makes gorge wading dangerous, while low clear summer water means smaller flies, longer leaders, and stricter temperature discipline.

-When to skip
+When to leave

 Skip the South Branch when Ken Lockwood Gorge rules are unclear, when flow makes the gorge unsafe, when warm weather pushes trout toward stress, or when obvious access is already crowded enough to flatten the experience.